Lumi-supercomputer/LUMI-training-materials/docs/2day-next/03-Access.md

     automatically after 30 days.
 This is not happening yet on LUMI, but will be activated if the scratch storage space starts to fill up.

-    Storing one TB for one hour on the flash based Lustre file system costs 10 TB-hour, also reflecting the purchase cost difference of the systems.
+    Storing one TB for one hour on the flash based Lustre file system costs 3 TB-hour.
+    Before 2025 this was even 10 TB-hour to reflect the cost difference for this type of storage, but the rate has been reduced a bit to make the flash storage more attractive.

 4. Permanent (for the duration of the project) storage on the hard disk based object filesystem.

-    Storing one TB for one hour on the object based file system costs 0.5 TB-hour.
+    Storing one TB for one hour on the object based file system costs 0.25 TB-hour.
+    Before 2025 this was 0.5 TB-hour as that reflected the cost difference with Lustre hard-disk based software, but the billing rate has been reduced to encourage better use of this storage type.

 ### Quota